Online Safety and Media Regulation Act 2022

 Last updated on

-Government approved the publication of the Bill on 12 January 2022.
-The Bill was then initiated in Seanad Éireann on 25 January 2022 and in Dáil Éireann on 11 July 2022 for consideration for enactment.
-The Bill underwent intense scrutiny in both Houses of the Oireachtas, including 30 hours in the Seanad and around 10 hours in the Dáil before being signed into law on 10 December 2022.
+On 12 January 2022, Government approved the publication of the Bill .
+It was then initiated in Seanad Éireann on 25 January 2022 and in Dáil Éireann on 11 July 2022 for consideration.

-On 15 March, Coimisiún na Meán welcomed its formal establishment as the new authority responsible for overseeing the regulation of broadcasting and video-on-demand services and for introducing the new regulatory framework for online safety.
+On 15 March 2023, the Act was commenced.
+The Broadcasting Authority of Ireland was dissolved and Coimisiún na Meán formally established as Ireland’s national regulatory authority, in accordance with Article 30 of the EU’s Audiovisual Media Services Directive (AVMSD).
+An Coimisiún has responsibility for overseeing the regulation of broadcasting and video-on-demand services and for the new regulatory framework for online safety.

 Input from and engagement with stakeholders, whether they are members of the public, companies, NGOs or other Government organisations, was vital to the development and progression of the OSMR Bill to enactment.
-This engagement will remain important going forward, particularly in the context of the work of the new regulator, Coimisiún na Meán.
+This includes:

-• a public consultation was held between 4 March and 15 April 2019 to inform the drafting of the proposed Bill.
-A thematic analysis of the consultation responses was published on 25 July 2019;
+• a public consultation in 2019 to inform the drafting of the proposed Bill - click here to access a thematic analysis of responses;

-• a virtual workshop on the regulatory framework for online safety was held on 18 June 2020.
-A summary of that workshop is available here ; and,
+• a virtual workshop on the regulatory framework for online safety was held in 2020 - click here for a summary of proceedings;

-• extensive pre-legislative scrutiny by the Joint Committee on Tourism, Culture, Arts, Sport and Media, a report of which is available here ;
+• the pre-legislative scrutiny report by the Joint Committee on Tourism, Culture, Arts, Sport and Media, which is available here .; and,

-The Act will empower an Online Safety Commissioner, as part of the wider Coimisiún na Meán, to hold designated online services to account through binding online safety codes.
-These codes will set out obligations in relation to how these services tackle, at a systemic level, the availability of defined categories of harmful online content.
+The OSMR Act provides for the appointment of an Online Safety Commissioner in Coimisiún na Meán who is responsible for the implementation of a binding online safety code.
+The code sets out obligations in relation to how these services tackle, at a systemic level, the availability of defined categories of harmful online content.

-The Act also includes non-offence specific categories of harmful online content in relation to:
+The Act also provides for non-offence specific categories of harmful online content in relation to:

 - Serious cyber-bullying material;